3 Free Printable Winter Graphing Activities for Kids

 Matching Letter Sounds

 Have your students identify the beginning sounds of the mug, cocoa, and hat.
-Tell your students to draw pictures or write words underneath the pictures that begins with the same letter sound.
+Tell your students to draw pictures or write words underneath the pictures that begin with the same letter sound.

 Favorite Winter Activity